 The final vocal overdub, recorded in a long hallway to add natural reverb, completes the master for Sonobeat's fourth 45 RPM stereo single release

 Analog recording equipment in the '60s is far from perfect.
 Each overdub requires the previously-recorded tracks to be "bounced" from one tape deck to another.
 Each bounce reduces the quality of the bounced tracks, resulting in high frequency loss, reduced dynamics, and increased tape hiss.
 So, the basic instrumental tracks sound muddier in the final mix because they've been bounced not once but twice.
 In the late '60s, newly-introduced but expensive multi-track recorders, such as the half-inch 4-track Scully 280 that Sonobeat purchases in 1968 and the one-inch 8-track Studer A80 used to record the Beatles' Abbey Road album, make the overdub process significantly easier since fewer tracks must be bounced.
 Multi-track recorders reduce tape hiss and preserve sonic fidelity and dynamic range that is compromised by bouncing tracks from one recorder to another.
-Today, recording, mixing, and mastering the multi-layered Visions and Trying to Live a Life would be a relative breeze using digital audio workstations, which don't exist in the '60s.
+In 2019, recording, mixing, and mastering the multi-layered Visions and Trying to Live a Life would be a relative breeze using digital audio workstations that support hundreds of tracks, which don't exist in the '60s.